Saralytics/HadoopHandsOn/class_notes.md

+# Pull the docker image
+docker pull cloudera/quickstart

 # after docker pull

-docker run -m 4g --hostname=quickstart.cloudera --privileged=true -t -i -v /Users/Zhaoxue/Desktop/lib/hadoop/localfiles:/src --publish-all=true -p 8888 cloudera/quickstart /usr/bin/docker-quickstart
+docker run -m 4g --hostname=quickstart.cloudera --privileged=true -t -i -v /Users/li/Desktop/playground/hadoop/dataset:/src --publish-all=true -p 8888 cloudera/quickstart /usr/bin/docker-quickstart

-# copy files
-docker cp <filename> <containername>:/src

-docker cp txns.txt xenodochial_bassi:/home/cloudera

 # Check if all services are running once started the container
 jps

-# switch to user cloudera, once in the linux terminal
+# switch to user cloudera, once in the linux terminal, avoid using the root user
 su - cloudera

+# copy files
+Note to add the local directory in Docker file sharing option, otherwise the copy would fail.

+docker cp <filename> <containername>:<target_path_in_docker> (part after the comma is the path in the container) docker cp googleplaystore.csv epic_keller:/home/cloudera docker cp googleplaystore_user_reviews.csv epic_keller:/home/cloudera

+(note we are copying to /home/cloudera because this is the home folder of the user cloudera that we have switched to)

-# Use the command line interface, go to Hive shell
+# Return to the docker container, Use the command line interface, go to Hive shell

 hive